openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 ----------
 Security work will be a mix of private and public tickets.
 Proactive work for security improvements will be made public, while vulnerability reports will be handled privately.

-We propose using Github Security Advisories to handle the triage of vulnerability reports to the owners of vulnerable components.
+We propose using GitHub Security Advisories to handle the triage of vulnerability reports to the owners of vulnerable components.

 Member Responsibilities
 -----------------------